Saya32/wellbeing_junction/README.md

 ```
 flutter pub get
 ```
-- Ensure an [Andriod Emulator](https://developer.android.com/studio/run/emulator) is set-up and running or connect your andriod device vis USB and enable USB debugging.
+- Ensure an [Andriod Emulator](https://developer.android.com/studio/run/emulator) is set-up and running, if not, then [connect your andriod device](https://www.youtube.com/watch?v=v01ISnOIbL8&ab_channel=UnitedTopTech) vis USB and enable USB debugging.

 - Then comment out the latest code from main class and replace with the below code:
 ```